Friday, March 27, 2026

 WHERE department_id = 50;

--- Column aliases defined in the view name header
+-- Using column aliases in the header

 CREATE VIEW emp_summary (id, name, annual_sal)